 Attn:

-The following is a complete list of all inventions or improvements relevant to the subject matter of my employment by Discovery Company") that have been made or conceived or first reduced to practice by me, alone or jointly with others, prior to my employment lesire to remove from the operation of the Company's Proprietary Information and Inventions, Non-Solicitation and Non-Competition
+1. The following is a complete list of all inventions or improvements relevant to the subject matter of my employment by Discovery Laboratories, Inc. (the "Company") that have been made or conceived or first reduced to practice by me, alone or jointly with others, prior to my employment by the Company that I desire to remove from the operation of the Company's Proprietary Information and Inventions, Non-Solicitation and Non-Competition Agreement.

-No inventions or improvements.
+No inventions or improvements

 See below: Any and all inventions regarding

 Additional sheets attached.

 2. I propose to bring to my employment the following materials and documents of a former employer:

 No materials or documents.

 See below:

+D. (

 Date

+7